punnypenguins/projectdelve/documentation/CONTRIBUTING.md

 TODO

-# To run the site for local development
+# Running the site for local development

 ## Windows users:
 You will need:

 ## Mac users:
 You will need:
-* Access to Terminal

 ## Linux users:
 You will need: